 Former Yankee and Diamondback skipper Buck Showalter is hired by the Rangers to be the team's manager.
 The Cubs, Mets, Devil Rays and Brewers had also expressed an interest in the ESPN commentator.

-The Cubs (6) and Marlins (8) tie the NLCS homer record by hitting 14 dingers in the championship series.
-The mark was established by the Giants and Cardinals last year.
+In Game 4, the Cubs (6) and Marlins (8) tie the NLCS homer record by hitting 14 dingers in the championship series.
+The mark, which the teams will expand to 23 in the five-game series, was established by the Giants and Cardinals last year.

 After seven tries during their 43-year history, the Astros finally win a postseason playoff series when they eliminate the Braves in the deciding Game 5 of the NLDS, 12-3.
 It is the third consecutive year Atlanta has lost Game 5 of the division series at Turner Field.